uta8a/blog-os-ja/README.md

 # blog-os-ja

-Translations in Japanese of "Writing an OS in Rust".
+Translations in Japanese of ["Writing an OS in Rust"].

+["Writing an OS in Rust"]: https://github.com/phil-opp/blog_os/

 The content is available [here][blog].